 When applying to Illinois State University, it's important to note the application deadline is March 1.
 The application fee at Illinois State University is $40.
 It is selective, with an acceptance rate of 74 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||N/A|

-The student-faculty ratio at Illinois State University is 19:1, and the school has 31.7 percent of its classes with fewer than 20 students.
-The most popular majors at Illinois State University include: Education; Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Social Sciences; and Communication, Journalism, and Related Programs.
-The average freshman retention rate, an indicator of student satisfaction, is 84.5 percent.
+The student-faculty ratio at Illinois State University is 19:1, and the school has 33.3 percent of its classes with fewer than 20 students.
+The most popular majors at Illinois State University include: Business, Management, Marketing, and Related Support Services; Education; Health Professions and Related Programs; Social Sciences; and Communication, Journalism, and Related Programs.
+The average freshman retention rate, an indicator of student satisfaction, is 84.3 percent.

-Illinois State University has a total undergraduate enrollment of 18,594, with a gender distribution of 44.8 percent male students and 55.2 percent female students.
+Illinois State University has a total undergraduate enrollment of 18,257, with a gender distribution of 45.3 percent male students and 54.7 percent female students.
+At this school, 34 percent of the students live in college-owned, -operated, or -affiliated housing and 66 percent of students live off campus.
 Illinois State University is part of the NCAA I athletic conference.

 |Student gender distribution|